 The "Salaries for Classroom Instructors" includes the salaries and fringe benefits for classroom instructors and instructional aides (full-time and part-time).
-In the most recent fiscal year (2012-13), the District's compliance calculation was 50.09%.
+In the most recent fiscal year (2013-14), the District's compliance calculation was 50.18%, which was a slight increase over the prior year.
 Recognizing that most classified and management positions, as well as some faculty positions (counselors, librarians and faculty released from teaching assignments), don't meet the definition of classroom instructors, the ability of the colleges and district services to increase staffing levels in non-teaching areas will be constrained.